On Friday, a federal judge ruled that Texas can seek files on content moderation from Facebook and Twitter.

 “The ruling allows Paxton to seek documents and depose employees at members of NetChoice and Computer & Communications Industry Association — but only if they’ll be impacted by the law barring platforms from suspending users over their political views.
-This statute applies to all social media companies that have more than 50,000,000 monthly users.
-It goes into effect on December 2.
+Dec.
+2: The law applies to social media platforms with over 50 million monthly users.
 2

 Facebook and Twitter were among the companies that sued Texas over a new law requiring “free speech” online

-Texas Governor Greg Abbott and former President Donald Trump are among the prominent Republicans that have called for social media reform and harsher punishments for Big Tech companies that censor content discriminately”
+Texas Governor Greg Abbott and former President Donald Trump are among the prominent Republicans that have called for social media reform and harsher punishments for Big Tech companies that censor content discriminatelyThey sued us.

 “Texas passed a law prohibiting Facebook, Twitter & Google from removing conservative viewpoints,” Abbott tweeted.
 “They sued us.
-A federal judge has granted Texas permission to request internal documents regarding how they moderate content.
+Texas will now be able to seek documents from the federal court regarding their content moderation.
 It’s about to get interesting.”

 Trade groups like NetChoice argue that the law, which is similar to Florida’s new free speech law, will force platforms to allow extremist posts they themselves dislike.

-Conservatives face attack.
+Conservatives are being attacked.
 Contact your local representative and demand that Big Tech mirror the First Amendment while providing transparency, clarity on “hate speech” and equal footing for conservatives.
-Contact us at Media Research Center if you feel your voice has been silenced Use the contact form Help us to hold Big Tech responsible.
+We can help you if your speech has been blocked.
+Contact the Media Research Center Contact form Please help us make Big Tech more accountable.